UMMS-Biocore/bootcamp/session3/session3.md

 |C1Mean|Mean count of condition 1|
 |C2Mean|Mean count of condition 2|

-* Note: For fold changes, PostFC is recommended over the RealFC and you can find the definition of these two fold changes in the description of PostFC function of EBSeq package.
+* Note: For fold changes, PostFC is recommended over the RealFC and you can find the definition of these two-fold changes in the description of PostFC function of EBSeq package.

 <https://www.bioconductor.org/packages/release/bioc/vignettes/EBSeq/inst/doc/EBSeq_Vignette.pdf>

 Please also note that PostFC, RealFC, C1Mean and C2Mean are calculated based on normalized read counts.

 These detected genes actually make sense to us.
 Fgf21 is upregualted in exper vs. control.
 (Here first 3 columns were control and last 3 columns were knock out experiments.
-So 1/PostFC will give you the fold change that you can use to show upregulation. **Crebbp** would be down regulated in this comparison.
+So, 1/PostFC will give you the fold change that you can use to show upregulation. **Crebbp** would be down regulated in this comparison.
 Please confirm the results of `results/fdr.de.txt` in IGV for these 11 genes.

-Even though this method is one of the fastest way of doing differential expression analysis.
+Even though this method is one of the fastest ways of doing differential expression analysis.
 We usually prefer using DESeq2 to perform DE analysis that we will learn in the next sessions.

 ## Session3 Homework